aruantec/AES_Lacrima/README.md

 # AES Lacrima
 AES stands for **“Aruan's Entertainment Software”**, formerly known as **@ES** in a small emulation community, and is a personal research project as well as an emulation frontend and multimedia app created with the awesome Avalonia UI Framework.
+It's by no means the perfect project, but it helps me learn how to use the framework.

 @ES was created for the same reason that is currently being revived.
 17 years ago, I set myself the challenge of mastering WPF and pushing it to its limits as far as possible.
 It was no easy task, and just like today, I had to deal with several obstacles that I had to overcome in order to move forward.<br />